When the opportunity came to travel to Uzbekistan to look at the Energy market, I took it without hesitation.

 Towards the evening I again went to Registan.
 I was ushered into the courtyard of one of the Madrases where I was told an Uzbek show was about to begin.
 There were wooden platforms with pillows where people were sitting to watch the show.
 It started with a girl dressed in a boy’s attire, singing and dancing in the middle of the courtyard.
 This was followed by dances by groups in Uzbek costumes.

 The following day, I visited the Ulug Bek observatory outside the city.
 Ulug Bek, the grandson of Timur the Great, ruled the country for 40 years.
-During his reign, Semarkant became one of the world’s great scientific centres.
+During his reign, Samarkand became one of the world’s great scientific centres.

-From Semarkant to Buhara
+From Samarkand to Buhara

 The small minicab was made locally by the Korean Daewoo car company and it was small.
 We ended up at the airport.
 I tried to explain to the Uzbek driver that I wanted to go to the Bus station, not the airport.

 There were several tourists waiting for the bus to Bukhara also.
 I met them later in Bukhara and also on the train to Taskent.
 One was from Switzerland, one from Mexico, one from Sweden and one from Taskent.

 Buhara, the city of Worshippers

 Since I was anxious to see the famous city, I took a taxi cab to the hotel.
 Along the way the taxi driver told me what to see in the city and drove me directly to the famous Lyabi-khaus, to show me the Nasreddin Hoca monument, since he knew I was from Turkey.

 I started with the famous Kalian Minaret in the old city, soaring over 150 feet.
 The caretaker was kind enough to let me climb to the top of the minaret, (for a bargained fee) from where the legend says that condemned criminals were hurled to their death on certain days.

 The filthy pit is in the complex known as the Zindan, or jail, where statues of prisoners line up the walls in two separate rooms.
 The Zindan is close to the huge complex known as the Ark, the former residence of the Ruler, now a museum.

 From Buhara to Taskent on the Train to Moscow

 They pointed to a desolate building outside the station.
 I have seen pretty bad bathrooms in different parts of Turkey, but this was the worst.
 Open stalls, dirty floors, and this was also a Moslem country, a religion that pays attention to cleanliness.
 Anyway, that is a different story.

 The trip was long, at the time I climbed to the upper berth to get close to the light on the ceiling to read my book.
-This one was on the Kurdish uprising in 1938, Dersim Tertelesi, which was good reading, but all from the Kurdish point of view, with references to how the Turks had killed the Armenians and pushed the Greeks to the Mediterranean and now it was the Kurds turns.
+This one was on the Kurdish uprising in 1938, Dersim Tertelesi, which was good reading, but all from the Kurdish point of view, with references to how the Turks had killed the Armenians and pushed the Greeks to the Mediterranean and now it was the Kurd’s turns.
 That too is another story which I don’t want to get into now.

 Other Cities and Other Places in Uzbekistan

-In fact, I had planned to go to Turkmenistan from Hiva, take a ferryboat across the Casbian Sea to Baku and see Azerbaican.
+In fact, I had planned to go to Turkmenistan from Hiva, take a ferryboat across the Caspian Sea to Baku and see Azerbaijan.
 I had to return to Taskent for the Friday meetings.
-Trip to Azerbaican has to wait for another time, may be combine with a trip to Iran, which I want to see, especially Isfahan, Koom and Kashan.
-Anyone wants to go with me?
-A month later
+Trip to Azerbaijan has to wait for another time, maybe combine with a trip to Iran, which I want to see, especially Isfahan, Koom and Kashan.
+Does anyone want to go with me?
+A month later.

-Other than the incident caused by the wrong date entered into my passport, I have excellent memories and tons of pictures, and it made me feel good to be a Turk, and I guess an American too, since the US is finally paying an attention to Central Asia, maybe on the verge of another Great Game.
+Other than the incident caused by the wrong date entered into my passport, I have excellent memories and tons of pictures, and it made me feel good to be a Turk, and I guess an American too since the US is finally paying an attention to Central Asia, maybe on the verge of another Great Game.
 I would recommend everyone to visit Uzbekistan and other countries of the Land of the Turks.